codeDavidC/nft-preview-card-component-main/README.md

 In the future, I want to be able to work faster and create nav bars with fluidly using flexbow.

-- [The Net Ninja's CSS Grid Tutorial Playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY) - get a better understanding of CSS Grid and apply it to this project.
+- [The Net Ninja's CSS Grid Tutorial Playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY) - This helped me with Pseudo Elements and hover effect transitions.
 - [Get started with GitHub and Git | Quick Beginner Tutorial](https://www.youtube.com/watch?v=lK5NsSBjSFs) - After I refreshed my memory with GitHub and Git I made this video which helped me reinforced what I learned and apply it to my projects.
 - [BEM in CSS Tutorial](https://www.youtube.com/watch?v=N1TYlM0GA5E) - This video helped me get more insight on how to use BEM to write well structured, easy to read CSS.
 - [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) - This Source helped me create this markdown and understand how MD Syntax works.